Joe Flanigan: In contemporary culture

-Flanigan features in the contemporary public artwork, Metascifi (2015) by artist Martin Firrell.
-Metascifi presents social comment, and philosophical truths about living well, derived from observation of popular American television science fiction.
+Flanigan is featured in the contemporary public artwork, Metascifi (2015) by artist Martin Firrell.
+Metascifi presents social commentary and philosophical truths about living well, derived from observations of popular American science fiction television series.
 The project features performers and characters from Stargate, Star Trek, Farscape, Firefly and Warehouse 13.

 As the 'meta' element of the title suggests, the artwork invites Flanigan to comment on the wider social and narrative significance of his Stargate Atlantis character John Sheppard.
 Most notably, he speaks about the sexual attraction of the archetypal action hero, suggesting it is the impression of the hero's agency in the world that underpins people's attraction to characters of John Sheppard's nature.

 Personal life

 Flanigan married Katherine Kousi, an actress and painter, in 1996.
 They have three sons.
 In early 2014, it was announced they had separated.

 Flanigan took two prizes in the Waterkeepers' Alliance downhill skiing competition at Lake Louise in January 2006, an event fellow Stargate lead Richard Dean Anderson has attended as well.
 He currently resides in Malibu, California.

 On November 10, 2018, the Malibu home he was renting from a local family was lost in the Woolsey Fire.